Turtlecrafter81/al-guides/Operation Siren Guide.md

 - Every fleet has their movement restricted in turns (much like event maps where you have limited movement tiles).
 Same concept here but turns actually have an effect on the map.
 The map is semi-dynamic in that mobs might spawn in over time, cat salvages overtime, discovering elite fleets (enhanced enemies with modules and more drops) when you meet them on the map
 - Recon reveal the entire map so scanning mode will reveal hidden cache easier.
 - Retreating from a region requires a fleet at the edge of the map if you haven't cleared it.
 If you have, just click outside.
-- The hardest currently available regions are: Strongholds and High Corrosion Coordinate
+- The hardest currently available regions are: Strongholds and High Corrosion Abyss Coordinates.
-- Strongholds reset in a month and some day, they have level 128 multi-staged boss which are really hard, it's literally the thesis of "your fleet sux" even for end-game player with proper module count to compete.
-- High Corrosion Coordinate region (I just call it C6 maps/boss) has decently high level boss and mobs, they also contain puzzles and are highly detailed map.
-Caution is advised.
+- Strongholds reset once a week (likely monday) to a cap of 3, they have level 128 bosses and mobs which can be hard if under adaptive stats
+- Abyssal zones spawn when using Coordinates in Storage.
+Have level 128 multi-stage bosses who will show a weakness after a certain hp threshold.
+- Reinforcements (colored blue rather than red) drops no exp or loot.

 #### Adaptability Stat:
 Offense, Survivability, Tactic Adaptability all either buff or debuff the enemy depends on the enemy's count and your own.
 You can increase it with Tuning items (they are perma until reset so just use them as you get them) or Adaptability modules collected in the map.
 The difference will make up the modifier with Offense affect the enemy's damage dealt, Survivability affect their hp and Tactics affect YOUR fleet healing capability.
 With Offense and Survivability ranging from 70%-130% and Tactics (healing) is 70-100% so you can have your Tactics stat below the other 2 by a margin of 30-40 points.
-Early abyssal zones only have 60 and then 90, it increases the more zones you do up to the level 128 boss with 140 stat so to max out you need ~180 across the board with Tactic at 140-150.
+Early abyssal zones only have 60 and then 90, it increases the more zones you do up to the level 128 boss with 144 stat so to max out you need ~180 of Offense and Survival with Tactic at 140-150.

 #### Main OpSiren Story
 First time you enter an area for the story it costs no AP, it will cost AP after that.
 They also do not give EXP except the boss fight iirc.